 and Robert Viagas and Sam Maher

 1926 The Ladder, J. Frank Davis' drama about reincarnation, opens today for a 789-performance run.
-Among its stars, Antoinette Perry, later namesake of the Broadway awards.
-The show is unusual in that its producer will keep it running long after it begins to lose money, often allowing people in for free, because he thinks the world needs to hear its message.
+Among its stars is Antoinette Perry, later namesake of the Broadway awards.
+The show is unusual in that its producer will keep it running long after it begins to lose money — often allowing people in for free — because he thinks the world needs to hear its message.
 When the production finally closes, it will be Broadway's biggest failure to date, losing over a million pre-Depression dollars.

 1932 George S. Kaufman and Edna Ferber's Dinner at Eight opens on Broadway tonight for a 232-performance run.
 The Depression-era story follows a group of invitees to a swanky dinner party, each of whom is suffering from financial desperation, but trying to hide the fact from the others, dreaming that the others will help them.
 The ironic story leads to a film version and numerous revivals.